-After graduating with honours with a Bachelor Degree in psychology from the Coahuila Autonomous University, Mexico, in 2013, and receiving her psychology license from the Mexican Education Secretary, Denisse worked as a psychologist and school counselor in Saltillo, Coahuila, working mainly with children and their parents.
-In 2015 Denisse received a Japanese Government (MEXT) Scholarship to continue her studies in Japan, entering Tokyo Metropolitan University graduate school in spring 2016.
-Denisse successfully completed her Masters Degree in Clinical Psychology in 2018.
+After graduating with honours in psychology from the Coahuila Autonomous University, Mexico, in 2013, and received her psychology license from the Mexican Secretary of Education.
+Denisse worked as a psychologist and school counselor in Saltillo, Coahuila, focusing mainly on children and their parents.
+In 2015, she won a scholarship from the Japanese government (MEXT) to continue her studies in Japan, entering Tokyo Metropolitan University graduate school in spring 2016.
+She successfully completed her Masters Degree in Clinical Psychology in 2018.

-Denisse received training and has experience in cognitive-behavioral therapy, psychoanalysis, integrative psychotherapy, family therapy, brief therapy, play therapy, sand-tray therapy and psychological testing including the Wechsler Intelligence Scales, Raven’s Progressive Matrices and Rorschach.
-She has conducted research related to culture shock and acculturation, and her thesis was on the process of adaptation of foreigners to Japanese culture.
-She is now collaborating on an international research project which aims to improve outcomes for mood and anxiety disorders.
+She received training and is experienced in cognitive-behavioral therapy, psychoanalysis, integrative psychotherapy, family therapy, brief therapy, play therapy, sand-tray therapy and psychological testing, including the Wechsler Intelligence Scales, Raven’s Progressive Matrices and Rorschach.
+Denisse has conducted research related to culture shock and acculturation.
+Her thesis focused on the adaptation of foreigners to Japanese culture.
+She is currently collaborating on an international research project that aims to improve outcomes for mood and anxiety disorders.

-Denisse is currently working towards the Japanese JSCCP clinical psychology qualification this year.
+This year, Denisse is working towards the Japanese JSCCP clinical psychology qualification.

-Denisse provides psychological therapies and psychological testing in English, Spanish and Japanese.
+She provides psychological therapies and psychological testing in English, Spanish, and Japanese.

 Easy access from Asakusa line, Ginza line, Yurakucho line, Hibiya line, and JR Yamanote line: